Last Updated: April 2, 2017

 - Completes patient’s comprehensive health history summary and physical examinations, and is responsible for clinical resumes for discharged patients.

-In order to become a PA, a (MS) degree form an accredited PA school program is generally needed.
+To become a PA, a (MS) degree form an accredited PA school program is generally needed.
 In addition, it typically takes at least two years of full-time postgraduate study.
-A majority of people that apply to physician assistant programs already have a bachelor’s degree in a health-related field and work experience in a healthcare industry.
+Most people that apply to physician assistant programs already have a bachelor’s degree in a health-related field and work experience in a healthcare industry.
 Every state in the U.S. requires physician assistants to be licensed.

 - Degree in physician assistant studies